jundalisay/sp/content/en/research/sarkar/knowledge/chapter-1.md

 ---

-In the mechanical sphere, knowing occurs with the perception of special types of reflections and refractions.
+In the mechanical sphere, knowing occurs through the perception of special types of reflections and refractions.

 But in the psychic sphere, it occurs as a result of the subjectivization of objectivity or objectivities.

-For example, a vibration that hits an object or plate, it meets some resistance.
+For example, a vibration that hits an object or plate meets some resistance.
 - It might get reflected or refracted, as in the case of an echo
 - A portion of the vibration might pass through the plate.